natescherer/ChangelogManagement/README.md

 ## Getting Started

-ChangelogManagement is designed to be cross-platform and fully compatible with Windows PowerShell 5.0+ and PowerShell Core 6.0+.
+ChangelogManagement is designed to be cross-platform and fully compatible with Windows PowerShell 5.0+ and PowerShell Core 6.0+ on Windows/Linux/macOS.

 ### Prerequisites